drbean/curriculum/correspondence/goodwill/slides.md

 # Exam

-## Token thank you

-You are the top student in the graduating class.
-NUU gives you a book token worth NT$500.

-Write a thank-you note.
-Follow the three-paragraph structure in the book.
-Make some personal comments in the first and second paragraph about how enjoyable life at NUU was.

-There is no need for To:, From:, etc lines.

 ## Graduate school acceptance congratulations

 Your friend has been accepted into graduate school at Harvard University in the US.
 Congratulate him/her.